Head Start Preschool

 Contact Us

 Orange County: Early Head Start (under 3), 407-532-4365.
-Head Start (ages 3-5), 407-836-6590 (Services through Orange County Gov.)
+Head Start Preschool (ages 3-5), 407-836-6590 (Services through Orange County Gov.)

-Osceola County: Head Start and Early Head Start, 321-219-6201.
+Osceola County: Early Head Start and Head Start Preschool, 321-219-6201.

-Seminole County: Head Start and Early Head Start, 407-332-5090 (Longwood), 407-915-6510 (Sanford)
+Seminole County: Early Head Start and Head Start Preschool, 407-332-5090 (Longwood).

 Program Goals

-The overall goal of Head Start is to bring about a greater degree of social competence in children of low-income families.
+The overall goal of Head Start Preschool is to bring about a greater degree of social competence in children of low-income families.
 The child’s entire family, as well as the community, is involved to create a quality program and assist the child with school readiness.
 Here are the four main components of Head Start:

 • Present a variety of learning experiences to help children grow intellectually, socially, and emotionally.